-Definition: Visible damage to the seed coat or size and shape of grain whereby the grains are severely distorted and/or shrunken with distinct ridges and/or pinching.
+Definition: Visible damage to the seed coat or size and shape of grain whereby the grains are severely distorted and/or shrunken.
+A distinct ridge (often described as mountains and valleys) on the seed coat must be present to be classified as Shrivelled & Wrinkled.
+Ridges may be described as coarse waves rather than soft waves.
+Seed coats may be wrinkled or dimpled and distinctly indented into the kernel.
 Seed coats may show a level of discolouration depending on the extent of damage.
 Grains are often smaller than the majority in the sample.